mirage335-gizmos/pumpCompanion/README.md

 could cause other devices to do this, nor any malformed network packets to buffer overflow.

-As such, ihis is a necessary Commercial-Off-The-Shelf workaround for the long history of abusing the insane proliferation of computer interfaces with completely inappropriate functionality (eg. reprogrammable SATA firmware wear leveling, BadUSB flash drive reprogramming, SD Card slot SDIO serial/keyboard/etc functionality, parallel port functionality, etc).
+As such, this is a necessary Commercial-Off-The-Shelf workaround for the long history of malware abusing the insane proliferation of computer interfaces with completely inappropriate functionality (eg. reprogrammable SATA firmware wear leveling, BadUSB flash drive reprogramming, SD Card slot SDIO serial/keyboard/etc functionality, parallel port functionality, etc).